tarwn/lessthandot-hugo/blogs/content/posts/2011-07-18-building-a-lightweight-project-management-process.md

 ## How I Got Here

 So I started with a focus and some challenges and ended up with all of that (which is actually a fairly lightweight process, it just took a lot of space to write it up).
-Here&#8217;s the connections:
+Here's the connections:

 ### Why Iterative?